-By default, the Set up Dataverse connection assisted setup guide will import the solution.
+By default, the Set up Dataverse connection assisted setup guide imports the solution.
 To do that, the setup guide uses an administrator user account that you specify.
-This account must be a valid user in Dataverse with the following security role:
+This account must be a valid user in Dataverse with the System Administrator security role.

 The administrator account is used only one time during the setup for the configuration changes that the Base Integration Solution makes in Dataverse.
-After the solution is imported the account is no longer needed.
+After the solution imports, the account is no longer needed.
 Integration will continue to use the user account that is automatically created specifically for the integration.

-In addition to customizing Dataverse, the solution also creates the following roles in Dataverse for the integration:
+In addition to customizing Dataverse, the solution also creates a security role in Dataverse for the integration:

-During connection setup, integration table mappings that are needed to synchronize data, are created.
+When you set up the connection, you create the integration table mappings that you need to synchronize data.
 Entities in Dataverse are mapped to tables and table fields in Business Central through integration tables.
-For more information, see Standard Entity Mapping for Synchronization.
+To learn more about mappings, go to Standard Entity Mapping for Synchronization.